SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 - $36,000/year (~PKR 10 million) is taxable as worldwide income

-- If registered as IT exporter with PSEB and meeting SBP IT export criteria, the effective rate drops to 0.25% final tax (~$90/year)
+- If registered as IT exporter with PSEB and meeting SBP IT export criteria: 0.25% final tax (~$90/year)

 - Wealth Statement declares the US LLC, Mercury account balance, and any other overseas assets